evanszymkowicz/emails-framework/README.md

 # emails-framework
-Working with Foundation for Emails 2 framework
+Working with Foundation for Emails 2 framework for experience building interactive emails

 # Foundation for Emails Template